 See?
 King Arthur’s World!
 Anyway, with the ability to control individual units on the battlefield, there’s plenty of room for strategy here.
 Soldiers aren’t simply sent forward in a line, fighting whatever they encounter.
-You’ll have to move each legion around in real-time, choosing when to fight, when to retreat and… in some cases, when to build bridges and battering rams.
+You’ll have to move each legion around in real-time, choosing when to fight, when to retreat and… in some cases when to build bridges and battering rams.
 What?
-Surely you didn’t think they crossed rivers, shallow or deep, while wearing such heavy armor?
-This is why it’s important to have unique troops, engineers and doctors among other, join your ranks; remember, dead men deal no damage.
+Surely you didn’t think they crossed rivers, shallow or deep while wearing such heavy armor?
+This is why it’s important to have unique troops, engineers, and doctors among others, join your ranks; remember that dead men deal no damage.

 Being able to move units between several ‘battle lanes’ allows for advanced tactics.
 Setting up an ambush or less combat-centric things, like retreating temporarily to heal the wounded, can easily help balance the odds in your favour.
 Since units can be upgraded post-battle, the old saying ‘what doesn’t kill you makes you stronger’ certainly applies to this game.
 In fact, between duking it out on tri-lane maps, there’s a campaign map with all kinds of fun stuff.
 Among other things, this is where you’ll be able to recruit, upgrade and organize your armies, before venturing off to fight another glorious battle.